logikon-ai/awesome-deliberative-prompting/README.md

 ## Limitations, Failures, Puzzles

-Things that don't work, or we don't understand.
+Things that don't work, or are poorly understood.

+- 🎓 LLMs judge and decide in function of available arguments (reason-responsiveness), but are more strongly influenced by fallacious and deceptive reasons as compared to sound ones.
+"How susceptible are LLMs to Logical Fallacies?"
+2023-08-18. [[>paper](https://arxiv.org/abs/2308.09853)]
 - 🎓 Incorrect reasoning improves answer accuracy (nearly) as much as correct one.
 "Invalid Logic, Equivalent Gains: The Bizarreness of Reasoning in Language Model Prompting."
-2023-07-20. [[>paper]](https://arxiv.org/abs/2307.10573)
+2023-07-20. [[>paper](https://arxiv.org/abs/2307.10573)]
 - 🎓 LLMs may systematically fabricate erroneous CoT rationales for wrong answers, NYU/Anthropic team finds.
 "Language Models Don't Always Say What They Think: Unfaithful Explanations in Chain-of-Thought Prompting."
 2023-05-07. [[>paper](https://arxiv.org/abs/2305.04388)]